 UW Health is the sponsoring institution for our training programs and is a recognized national leader in numerous medical fields.

-As the integrated health system of the University of Wisconsin-Madison, UW Health serves more than 700,000 patients each year in the Upper Midwest and beyond with near 2,000 physicians and over 21,000 employees at seven hospitals and more than 80 clinic locations.
+As the integrated health system of the University of Wisconsin-Madison, UW Health serves more than 720,000 patients each year in the Upper Midwest and beyond with nearly 1,850 physicians and over 21,000 employees at eight hospitals and more than 70 clinic locations.
 UW Health partners with the UW School of Medicine and Public Health to fulfill patient care, research, education and community service missions.

 - UW Health Hospitals, which includes both University Hospital on the UW–Madison campus and East Madison Hospital on Madison’s far east side, has been ranked No. 1 in Wisconsin for ten years in a row by U.S. News and World Report.